shanikawm/PracticalMachineLearning/README.md

 dim(test_data)
 [1] 20 53
 ```
-So, we have 53 clean parameters.
+So, we have 52 clean parameters.
-No we'll make sure training set will also have complete data for the same set of columns
+Now we'll make sure training data set will also have complete data for the same set of columns
 ```R
 names(training[,colSums(is.na(training)) == 0])
  [1] "X"                       "user_name"               "raw_timestamp_part_1"    "raw_timestamp_part_2"    "cvtd_timestamp"